plhsu19/anime-spotlight/README.md

 - **Detailed Insights**: Offers a dedicated page for each anime series, providing comprehensive information and visual media.
 - **Editing Mode**: Allows users to update anime information through a detailed form with robust field validation.
 - **New Anime Addition**: Users can contribute new anime series to the list, enriching the community's experience.
+- **Responsive Design**: Optimized for various screen sizes, ensuring a seamless experience across devices.
 - **State Management**: Global state management for the application's UI using React Context and Reducer.
-- **Responsive Design**: Optimized for various screen sizes, ensuring a seamless experience across devices.

 ## Pages

 ### Home Page (`index.tsx`)

-- Serves as the main entry point, showcasing a collection of anime series.
+- Serves as the main entry point, showcasing a collection of anime series in a responsive card layout.
-- Implements server-side rendering to fetch anime data from `anime-spotlight-api`.
+- Implements server-side rendering to fetch anime data from `anime-spotlight-api` for optimal performance.
+- Features quick edit and delete options for each anime directly from the card for user convenience.

 ### Anime Page (`[id].tsx`)